 What if I’m having technical problems…is there help?

-If you need technical assistance (e.g., trouble logging in, trouble submitting work to the drop-box), you can contact the Desire2Learn Helpdesk at 1-800-222-0209
+If you need technical assistance (e.g., trouble logging in, trouble submitting work to the drop-box), you can contact the D2L Brightspace Helpdesk at 1-800-222-0209 or submit a ticket to the Student/Parent VLE Helpdesk at help.ycdsb.ca/vle/.

 What if I’m having problems with the eLearning Course content?

 If you begin to experience difficulty in an eLearning course, there are many strategies and methods to enable you to succeed.
-Following are four key questions you can ask yourself to determine how things are going and to develop a plan to get back on track:
+The following are four key questions you can ask yourself to determine how things are going and to develop a plan to get back on track:

 - How do I know I’m not doing well?